manonthemat/imgserve.js/README.md

 ---

 ##Known issues
 For this project, I've used Google's Polymer for the first time.
 There are some styling inconsistencies at the moment.
 Polymer is still in dev preview and [not all browsers support polyfill natively yet](https://www.polymer-project.org/resources/compatibility.html).
-As a result, my custom element img-share, which embeds a paper-toast has a wrong background color, due to leaked CSS.
+As a result, my custom element img-share, which embeds a paper-toast has a wrong background color in the Safari browser (and possibly others), due to leaked CSS.
 This is a known issue of the current version.
 Feel free to style that element to your liking explicitly.

 ###ToDo
 ####img-share
-- visual feedback when a photo is successfully shared via email or mms
 - email input should be nulled after successfully shared photo via email
 - phone number input should be nulled after successfully shared photo via email
 - tap on paper-toast should scroll to the new photo